Models as Approximations II: A Model-Free Theory of Parametric Regression: A Reweighting Diagnostic for Well-Specification: Targets and Inferential Tools

-A diagnostic is obtained by plotting $\beta_j$ as a function of~$\xi$:
+Next consider a one-dimensional regression functional $\theta(\P)$, such as a linear regression slope.
+A graphical diagnostic is obtained by plotting $\theta(\cdot)$ as a function of the reweighting centers~$\xi$:

-If the regression functional $\beta_j(\cdot)$ is well-specified, then $\beta_{j,\xi}(\cdot)$ is constant in~$\xi$.
-Conversely, if $\beta_{j,\xi}(\cdot)$ is not constant, then $\beta_j(\cdot)$ is misspecified.
-This is of course only a sufficient and not a necessary criterion, but from the way the weights are constructed we expect some power from this diagnostic for detecting misspecification in the sense of Section~\ref{sec:define-well-specification}.
+If the regression functional $\theta(\P)$ is well-specified for $\PofYgivenX$, then $\theta_{\xi}(\P)$ is constant in~$\xi$ and equal to $\theta(\P)$.
+Equivalently, if $\theta_{\xi}(\P)$ is not constant in $\xi$, then $\theta(\P)$ is misspecified.
+Thus non-constancy is a sufficient criterion for misspecification.
+Insightful choices of traces of the form \eqref{eq:reweighting-trace} will be proposed below.